donbasta/n-puzzle-solver-branch-and-bound/README.md

 N-puzzle is a popular game.
 This program tries to solve this puzzle given its starting state or states that solution does not exist.

 ## Running the Program
-Execute [PYTHON_VERSION] main.py from this folder in the terminal.
+Execute `[PYTHON_VERSION] main.py` from this folder inside the terminal.
 For example:

 `python3.7 main.py`

+The program will prompt you for the file name containing the initial configuration of the puzzle.
+You have to create a .txt file consisting this initial configuration in the same folder and insert this file's name inside the program.